David Passig: Enhancing Cognitive Skills with Virtual Reality

 Passig established the Virtual Reality Laboratory at the School of Education at Bar-Ilan University, and is conducting studies on various aspects of the human user learning interface of virtual reality.
-His lab is the first in Israel aimed at researching and teaching virtual reality in education.

 He is also studying the impact of ICT interfaces on various aspects of human cognition and social behavior as well as learning processes.
 Passig suggests that ICT interfaces have an unexpected impact on the user's awareness of a variety of cognitive phenomena, and that VR can enhance some cognitive skills.
 The following papers represent this ongoing endeavor: